-A couple years ago, I was nearing the “soft launch” date of my company’s first style guide.
+A couple of years ago, I was nearing the “soft launch” date of my company’s first style guide.

 I had put months of effort into this guide, meeting with project managers, accumulating helpful examples and anecdotes, and poring over larger style manuals while selecting best practices to include.

-My obsession over getting everything “just right” was motivated by a desire to see more employees align their writing styles and, in turn, make my job as editor easier.
+My obsession over getting everything “just right” was motivated by a desire to see more employees align their writing styles and, in turn, make my job as an editor easier.

 When launch day arrived, I had printed several copies in addition to making the style guide available on our company’s intranet.
 I typed up an announcement email, held my breath, and pressed send.

 Much to my chagrin, the collective reaction was crickets.
 At the time, I would have preferred vociferous disagreement or objections over the silence that greeted me at launch.